mbhangui/wiringPi/README.md

 # Support

 Please do not email Gordon if you have issues, he will not be able to help.
-Feel free to create an [issue](https://github.com/mbhangui/wiringPi/issues/new/choose).
+Feel free to create an [issue](https://github.com/mbhangui/wiringPi/issues/new/choose) on github instead.